Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Here are some specific situations in which Robinhood Gold is worth it:

-You keep a decent chunk of uninvested cash in your brokerage account
+• You keep a decent chunk of uninvested cash in your brokerage account.

 With $1,250 in cash and your account enrolled in Robinhood’s brokerage sweep program, you’d earn $50 in interest over a year at Gold’s 4% APY, enough to cover the $50 annual subscription.
 Anything above that is profit.
 Non-Gold users get just 0.01%.

-• Brokerage cash: $1,250 at 4% APY = $50/year (break-even point).
+Brokerage cash: $1,250 at 4% APY = $50/year (break-even point).

-You max out or heavily contribute to an IRA
+• You max out or heavily contribute to an IRA.

-Gold offers a 3% match on IRA contributions, versus 1% for non-Gold members.
+Gold offers a 3% match on self-directed IRA contributions, versus 1% for non-Gold members.
 If you contribute the 2025 IRA maximum of $7,000, Robinhood Gold would add $210 to your account.
 Without Gold, you’d get $70 from the standard 1% match.
 That extra 2% more than covers the $50 annual cost and even the $5 monthly cost.
 If you’re a Robinhood customer, plan to fund an IRA and intend on staying with Robinhood for several years, Gold is a no-brainer.
 (Psst, you must stay a Gold member for a year and keep contributions in for five years to keep the full match.

-• IRA: $2,500 contribution at 2% extra match = $50/year (break-even).
+IRA: $2,500 contribution at 2% extra match = $50/year (break-even).

-You trade on margin regularly
+• You trade on margin regularly.

 Gold includes $1,000 of interest-free margin, which can save you up to $57.50 in interest on margin balances of up to $50,000.
-Robinhood’s margin rate for balances of this amount is 5.75% as of March 2025.
+Robinhood’s margin rate for balances of this amount is 5.75% as of June 2025.

-• Margin: $1,000 at 5.75% = $57.50/year saved (more than break even)
+Margin: $1,000 at 5.75% = $57.50/year saved (more than break even).

-You rely on advanced research or data
+• You’re an existing Robinhood customer and rely on advanced research or data.

 The value here isn’t cash savings but rather decision-making power.
 Gold provides unlimited access to Morningstar reports and Level 2 market data.
 If you’re an active investor or trader, these tools probably feel essential.